eskoruppa/PolyMC/README.md

 - EV: (default: 0)

     Excluded volume diameter of the chain.
 Deactivated if set to zero.
 Excluded volumes are implemented via hard sphere repulsion between beads of diameter EV (See Supporting of [Ref 4](#vand2022)).
-Note that the number of excluded volume beads does not necessarily equal the number of chain monomers, if the discretiation length is smaller than the bead diameter.
-To improve performance as few excluded volume beads as possible are considered.
+Note that the number of excluded volume beads does not necessarily equal the number of chain monomers if the discretization length is smaller than the bead diameter.
+To improve performance, as few excluded volume beads as possible are considered.

 - EV_check_crossings (default: 1)

-    If true (1) moves that requires chain crossings are disallowed.
+    If true (1), moves that lead to effective chain crossings are disallowed.
 This allows for fixed linking number simulations.

 - subtract_T0 (default: 0)

-    If set to 1, excess rotational strains are defined as the deviation of the euler vector from the static vector defined by the sequence dependent argument vec in the IDB file.
-Setting this argument to zero will account for static components in the rotation group prior to defining the euler vector. (for more info see [Ref 5](#es_phd))
+    If set to 1, excess rotational strains are defined as the deviation of the Euler vector from the static vector defined by the sequence-dependent argument 'vec' in the IDB file.
+Setting this argument to zero will account for static components in the rotation group prior to defining the Euler vector. (for more info see [Ref 5](#es_phd))

 ----